adSesugh/git-practice/readme.md

     `git show <commit_hash>`
 11. To display status of git
     `git status`

-To do
-- `git remote add origin` - to add remote repository to your local
+12. `git remote add origin` - to add remote repository to your local
-- `git push` - push local commit to remote reposity
+13. `git push` - push local commit to remote reposity
-- `git pull` - pull remote repository to local pc
+14. `git pull` - pull remote repository to local pc
-- `git rebase`  - to squash a multiple commits
+15. `git clone` - make a copy of a remote repository to a local pc
-- `git merge`   - to merge branches
+16. `git merge`   - to merge branches or two/more history together
-- `git clone` -
+17. `git rebase`  - to squash a multiple commits
-repository to enable push to github